rajk97/VLSI_OpenMP_Parallel_Routing/README.md

 ## 🎯 The Challenge

+**Problem**: Given a 2D grid and a set of wire endpoints, route each wire using Manhattan-style paths (max 2 bends, 3 segments) within their bounding boxes.
+The goal is to minimize wire overlaps, as routing cost grows quadratically (N²) with the number of overlapping wires at each grid position.

-**Problem**: Route 595 wires through a 4096×4096 grid without collisions—a task that takes 30+ seconds sequentially.
+**Sequential Reality**: Routing 595 wires through a 4096×4096 grid takes 30+ seconds using simulated annealing optimization.

-**Goal**: Parallelize the wire router to achieve near-linear speedup while maintaining solution quality.
+**Our Mission**: Parallelize the wire router using OpenMP to achieve near-linear speedup while maintaining solution quality.

-**Real-World Impact**: Modern chips contain billions of wires.
-Faster routing = faster chip design = faster innovation.
+**Real-World Impact**: In VLSI chip design, minimizing overlaps reduces the number of metal layers needed in fabrication—fewer layers mean lower manufacturing costs.
+Modern chips contain billions of wires, so faster routing directly accelerates chip design cycles.

 ---